 What Are Bandage Dresses Made From

 Understanding these three materials and what they add to our bandage dresses is useful, not only in making an informed purchase but also to be confident that you are getting a quality dress that will last a long time.
 Our dresses are designed to hold up after many wears.

 High Quality Bandage Dresses Are Made From Rayon, Nylon & Spandex

 Rayon has been around for a very long time, since the 1880’s in fact when it was first produced in France.
 However it is probably not as well known as the other components of our dresses, Nylon and Spandex.
 Made from a cellulose derivative, ultimately coming from wood pulp or similar organic materials, Rayon is classified semi-synthetic as it comes from an organic source but does require processing to become a fabric.

 Originally developed as a cheap alternative to silk, it drapes well, feels as comfortable to wear as a natural product, is easy to dye and add color and blends easily with other fibers.
-And most importantly it has a high luster quality giving it a bright shine.
+Most importantly it has a high luster quality giving it a bright shine.
 All these aspects are perfect for the making of our bandage dresses and evening gowns.

 Is Rayon Environmentally Friendly?